Leyla Zana: Political career

 I swear by my honor and my dignity before the great Turkish people to protect the integrity and independence of the State, the indivisible unity of people and homeland, and the unquestionable and unconditional sovereignty of the people.
 I swear loyalty to the Constitution.
 I take this oath for the brotherhood between the Turkish people and the Kurdish people.

 Only the final sentence of the oath was spoken in Kurdish: "I take this oath for the brotherhood between the Turkish people and the Kurdish people."
-In response to this, calls for her arrest blaming her of being a "Separatist" and "Terrorist" were heard in the Turkish parliament.
+In response to this, calls for her arrest blaming her for being a "Separatist" and "Terrorist" were heard in the Turkish parliament.